 Another day, another mass shooting.
 And I’m not being flip.
-Today it’s the unfathomably awful Christchurch, New Zealand mosque shootings.
-In the recent past, it’s been Las Vegas, Orlando, Parkland, Sandy Hook, Nice, London, Boston, Pittsburgh…and soon it will be somewhere else.
+This week it’s the unfathomably awful shooting at Robb Roy Elementary in Uvalde Texas.
+Just last week it was a supermarket in Buffalo, New York.
+This just adds to the already unconscionable list of mass shootings in the Christchurch, New Zealand mosques, plus Las Vegas, Orlando, Parkland, Sandy Hook, Nice, London, Boston, Pittsburgh…and soon it will be somewhere else.

-Whether it’s an international terrorist attack, a domestic terrorist attack or hate crime targeting innocent people in schools or churches or nightclubs, or even a natural disaster, every new tragic incident is one too many.
+Whether it’s an international terrorist attack, a domestic terrorist attack or hate crime targeting innocent people in schools or places of worship or nightclubs, every new tragic incident is one too many.
 Too many stories, too much senseless death, too many times our beautiful, wide-eyed children look up at us and ask, “but why?”

 It’s brutal to have to explain.